shanep/shanep.github.io/docs/teaching/vscode-tips-and-tricks.md

 ### Configure the default terminal (Windows Only)

 This section only applies to Windows users who are developing locally.
-If "Git Bash" is not listed as an option you need to [install Git](https://git-scm.com/downloads) as detailed in the first section of this document.
+If "Git Bash" is not listed as an option, you need to [install Git](https://git-scm.com/downloads) as detailed in the first section of this document.